 Rescue of Ford's B-26 crew, Hall's B-25 crew and P-39 pilot

+On May 21, Matoma arrived at Ahioma village to the east of Milne Bay and took aboard the crew of B-26 40-1418: Ford, Disbro, Ashley, Long, Loranger and Oclis.
 Plus, the crew of Hall's B-25C "El Diablo 41-12511.
 Along the way, Matoma departed stopping at Abau to pickup American pilot 1st Lt.
-Paul G. Brown who had force landed P-39D 41-6982 and the wreckage of A6M2 Zero 1575 that had been cut up and was moved and was taken aboard as cargo, and were transported to Port Moresby, arriving May 26 or 27.
+Paul G. Brown who had force landed P-39D 41-6982 and the wreckage of A6M2 Zero 1575 that had been cut into pieces and taken aboard as cargo then transported to Fairfax Harbor off Port Moresby arriving May 26, 1942 or May 27, 1942.

-Eaton Diary entries for March 25 - 30, 1942 via The Swamp Ghost DVD
+Frederick C. Eaton Diary entries for March 25 - 30, 1942 via The Swamp Ghost DVD

-"Salvage of auxiliary schooner Matoma" p14-18
+"Salvage of auxiliary schooner Matoma" pages 14-18

 Thanks to Edward Rogers for additional information